George I of Great Britain: Evaluations and legacy

 Writers of the nineteenth century, such as Thackeray, Walter Scott and Lord Mahon, were reliant on biased first-hand accounts published in the previous century such as Lord Hervey's memoirs, and looked back on the Jacobite cause with romantic, even sympathetic, eyes.
 They in turn, influenced British authors of the first half of the twentieth century such as G. K. Chesterton, who introduced further anti-German and anti-Protestant bias into the interpretation of George's reign.
 However, in the wake of World War II continental European archives were opened to historians of the later twentieth century and nationalistic anti-German feeling subsided.
 George's life and reign were re-explored by scholars such as J. M. Beattie and Ragnhild Hatton, and his character, abilities and motives re-assessed in a more generous light.
 For example, though he was unpopular in Britain due to his supposed inability to speak English, documents from later in his reign show that he understood, spoke and wrote English.
 He spoke fluent German and French, good Latin, and some Italian and Dutch.
 John H. Plumb noted that:

 Some historians have exaggerated the king's indifference to English affairs and made his ignorance of the English language seem more important than it was.
 He had little difficulty in communicating with his ministers in French, and his interest in all matters affecting both foreign policy and the court was profound.

-The character of George I remains elusive; he was in turn genial and affectionate in private letters to his daughter, and then dull and awkward in public.
+The character of George I remains elusive; he was in turn genial and affectionate to his family based on private letters written to his daughter, and then dull and awkward in public.
 Perhaps his own mother summed him up when "explaining to those who regarded him as cold and overserious that he could be jolly, that he took things to heart, that he felt deeply and sincerely and was more sensitive than he cared to show."
 Whatever his true character, he ascended a precarious throne, and either by political wisdom and guile, or through accident and indifference, he left it secure in the hands of the Hanoverians and of Parliament.